xxliu1996/xxliu1996.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Electrical and Computer Engineering, Univesity of Iowa, 2025 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Applied Physics, University of Science and Technology of China, 2019

 Work experience
 ======